ama-team/vagranted/README.md

 # Vagranted

-Vagranted is a tool to help in sharing similar vagrant file structure across projects.
-Even if you have the option and infrastructure to create and share boxes (we don't), most likely  you'll hit the necessity of specifying similar customizations to different project Vagrantfiles.
-If you're running a web studio, you'll be fatigued pretty soon simply by managing those Vagrantfiles.

-Vagranted takes another approach on Vagrant inheritance: target Vagrantfile is rendered from a *source base* - a Vagrantfile template, optional context and optional file set.
-Source base may inherit from another one, which makes possible to define a common source base and reuse it in child projects with only altering context variables.
+Vagranted is a simple PHP tool to build file sets from using *resource sets* - packages consisting of assets and templates.
+Vagranted primary target is avoiding duplication in Vagrant files - if you have lots of similar projects with small differences, managing and upgrading their Vagrant definitions is a PITA - but you can use it every time you have a common set of files and/or templates and need to render final file set in several similar projects.

 If you're interested, please proceed to [usage](#usage) section.